suhastumati/suhastumati.github.io/README.txt

-This is my sample static portfolio website Hosted in github pages
+This is my portfolio website Hosted in github pages